top of page

 We prefer that visitors are not cooking separate meals every day, as it can get difficult to share the kitchen, but this can work occasionally, if done at different times to the shared meal preparation.

-There are many events going on in the area which we try to join at the weekends.
+There are many events going on in the area which we often to join at the weekends.
 For example, there are two artisan markets each month which are a hub for the wider 'alternative' community in this region.

 Boundaries